eitansuez/scenarios-envoy/istio/destination-rules.md

 - **Outlier detection**: under what conditions to evict an unhealthy endpoints, and for how long
 - **TLS mode**: whether a connection to an upstream service should use plain text, TLS, mutual TLS using certificates you specify, or mutual TLS using Istio-issued certificates.

-Explore applying a destination rule to alter the load balancer configuration.
+Let us explore applying a destination rule to alter the load balancer configuration.

-!!! question "Did you know?"

-    What is the default load balancing algorithm currently in play for calls to `httpbin`?

-    Visit the Istio configuration reference [here](https://istio.io/latest/docs/reference/config/networking/destination-rule/#LoadBalancerSettings-SimpleLB) to find out.
+Visit the Istio configuration reference [here](https://istio.io/latest/docs/reference/config/networking/destination-rule/#LoadBalancerSettings-SimpleLB) to find out what is the default load balancing algorithm.

 Study the contents of the file `destination-rule.yaml`: